-Screening Tests: Tests that look for possible signs of disease in people who do not have symptoms.
+Screening Tests: Tests that look for possible signs of disease in people who do not have signs or symptoms.

 Sickle Cell Disease: An inherited disorder in which red blood cells have a crescent shape, causing chronic anemia and episodes of pain.
 It occurs most often in African Americans.

 Tay–Sachs Disease: An inherited birth defect that causes intellectual disability, blindness, seizures, and death, usually by age 5 years.
 It most commonly affects people of Eastern European Jewish (Ashkenazi Jews), Cajun, and French Canadian descent, but it can occur in anyone.

 Trisomy 18: A condition in which there is an extra chromosome.

 Trisomy 13 (Patau Syndrome): A chromosomal disorder that causes serious problems with the brain and heart as well as extra fingers and toes, cleft palate and lip, and other defects.
 Most infants with trisomy 13 die within the first year of life.